 Swale

 § This page gives an overview of the Swale local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Swale in north Kent is named after the tidal channel separating the Isle of Sheppey from the mainland.
 Sittingbourne is the main town, while Faversham adds historic charm with its medieval streets, markets, and brewing heritage.
 The Isle of Sheppey is known for its beaches, nature reserves, and Sheerness as a port town.
 The district is rich in wetlands, salt marshes, and estuarine landscapes, particularly around Oare Marshes and Elmley.
 Its mix of coast, industry, and rural farmland makes it geographically diverse.

-The administrative boundary of Swale can be viewed on OpenStreetMap: District Boundary of Swale.
+The administrative boundary of Swale can also be viewed on OpenStreetMap: District Boundary of Swale.

 Key Facts about Swale